Aliases for SH3RF1 Gene

 - SH3 Domain-Containing RING Finger Protein 1 3 4

 - RING-Type E3 Ubiquitin Transferase SH3RF1 3 4

 - SH3 Multiple Domains Protein 2 3 4

 External Ids for SH3RF1 Gene

 Previous GeneCards Identifiers for SH3RF1 Gene

 This gene encodes a protein containing an N-terminus RING-finger, four SH3 domains, and a region implicated in binding of the Rho GTPase Rac.
 Via the RING-finger, the encoded protein has been shown to function as an ubiquitin-protein ligase involved in protein sorting at the trans-Golgi network.
 The encoded protein may also act as a scaffold for the c-Jun N-terminal kinase signaling pathway, facilitating the formation of a functional signaling module. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SH3RF1 Gene

 SH3RF1 (SH3 Domain Containing Ring Finger 1) is a Protein Coding gene.
-Diseases associated with SH3RF1 include benign paroxysmal positional nystagmus.
-Among its related pathways are ERK Signaling and TGF-Beta Pathway.
-GO annotations related to this gene include ligase activity and MAP-kinase scaffold activity.
-An important paralog of this gene is SORBS3.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and TGF-Beta Pathway.
+Gene Ontology (GO) annotations related to this gene include ligase activity.
+An important paralog of this gene is SH3RF3.

-Plays an essential role in the targeting of HIV-1 Gag to the plasma membrane, this function is dependent on its RING domain, and hence its E3 ligase activity
+(Microbial infection) Plays an essential role in the targeting of HIV-1 Gag to the plasma membrane, this function is dependent on it's RING domain, and hence it's E3 ligase activity.